-“We ran into some technicalities as people call it nowadays, but everything is fine now,” Omicron explained.
+“We ran into some ‘technicalities’ as people call it nowadays, but everything is fine now,” Omicron explained.
 She studied Theta’s face.
 “We should take you to Lambda.”
-She said glancing in Allen’s direction.
+She glanced in Allen’s direction.
 “You had an allergy attack.
 I’m not sure how long the epinephrine will last.”

 “You look like you’re in poorer shape than I am,” Theta responded.